 ASSYST-RG Online Group: Turning Down the Volume on the Mental Health Effects of COVID-19

+Suitable for adults or children and delivered online or in-person.
 This workshop is geared towards anyone who would like to decrease their sense of anxiety, overwhelm, burnout, or upsetting thoughts as a result of COVID-19.
-Specifically, I will invite participants to use the Acute Stress Syndrome Stabilization Remote Group (ASSYST-RG) protocol to turn down the volume on their disturbance related to COVID-19.
 This is an active workshop where you will participate in activities in order to reduce your symptoms.
 You will not need to disclose details of your upset to anyone, only the level of disturbance you feel throughout the workshop.

-ASSYST is used for clients showing high levels of stress due to recent or present adverse experiences.
-Considered psychological first aid, it is a desensitization and stabilization protocol.
-It assists with reduction of distress, like chemotherapy to make a tumour smaller.
-It is based on EMDR principles but not an EMDR protocol therefore, not considered therapy.
+The ASSYST technique is used for clients showing high levels of stress due to recent or present adverse experiences.
+Considered psychological first aid it is a desensitization and stabilization protocol.
+It assists with reduction of distress, is based on EMDR principles, but not an EMDR protocol therefore not considered therapy.

-Participants will meet via Zoom.
-Cameras are required to be on at all times so confidentiality is not maintained however, participants do not need to share their personal experiences with the group.
-Group cohorts are by age: 9-12, 13-18, and adult.
-5-8 participants per group.
-Parents must be near by in case their child needs support however are not required to be in the room.
+Participants will may meet via Zoom where cameras are required to be on at all times.
+Parents must be near by in case their child needs support with online groups, however parents are not required to be in the room.

 -Learn about the stress response and how it affects mental health in the short and long term.